-The parks and campgrounds listed extend from just south of Lund to Desolation Sound to the north.
 The majority of the parks and campgrounds listed are Provincial Parks with a website link for more information that includes amenities, restrictions and a location map.
-The text in the listings has been taken or paraphrased from the website.
+The text in most listings has been taken or paraphrased from the website.

 This 600 plus acre island paradise is located off the southern tip of Texada Island in the Straight of Georgia.
 Jedediah was originally homesteaded in the late 1800's and then bought in 1949 by Mary Palmer and her husband.
 Almost half a century went by until Jedediah became a Class A Provincial Marine Park.